semaphoreci/docs/docs/docs/using-semaphore/promotions.md

     <div>![Example deployment target](./img/deployment-target-1.jpg)</div>
     </details>

-The bookmarks are useful when using [parameterized promotions](./pipelines#parameters).
+The bookmarks are useful when using [parameterized promotions](#parameters).
 You can add up to three bookmarks matching the names of the parameters in the promotions.
 Think of the bookmarks as additional filters available in the deployment history view.

-### Credentials {#credentials}
+### Credentials and secrets {#credentials}

 Credentials are a restricted type of [secrets](./organizations#secrets) that are only accessible to authorized members of your organization.